worknenjoy/truppie/CONTRIBUTING.md

 ![Fork](https://cloud.githubusercontent.com/assets/27444220/25282917/56b5111e-2688-11e7-9b5e-831d3a5e760d.PNG)

-After the repository was chosen, the system displays all the project files then the user can chose requested file to edit and click on the file to open project files.
+After the repository is chosen,the system displays all the project files that you fork, then the user can choose the requested file to edit.
+Click on the file to open the project files.

 ![s_a](https://cloud.githubusercontent.com/assets/27444220/25283075/ebd3ffb2-2688-11e7-88f6-3f2a383dd871.PNG)